 \subsection{Similar Model}

-Similarity solutions to PDEs are solutions which depend on certain groupings of independent variables, rather than on each variable separately.
+Similarity solutions to partial differential equations (PDEs) are solutions that depend on certain groupings of independent variables rather than each variable individually.
 In particular, self-similar solutions arise when the problem lacks a characteristic time or length scale.
-The Blasius solution to Prandtl's boundary layer equations in fluid mechanics is a well-known celebrated example.
+The Blasius solution to Prandtl's boundary layer equations in fluid mechanics is a well-known and celebrated example.

-SAP \cite{bib:castro2022unconstrained}, as well as previous work on convex approximations of contact \cite{bib:anitescu2006, bib:todorov2011}, introduce an artifact in which objects \emph{glide} at a distance $\delta t\mu\Vert\vf{v}_t\Vert$ only when sliding.
-This effect vanishes as time step size goes to zero.
-Motivated by the algebraic form of SAP impulses with formula provided in \cite{bib:castro2022unconstrained}, we propose the grouping of variables $z = v_n-\mu\Vert\vf{v}_t\Vert$.
+Motivated by the algebraic form of SAP impulses \cite{bib:castro2022unconstrained}, we propose the grouping of variables $z = v_n-\mu\Vert\vf{v}_t\Vert$.
 Furthermore, we generalize this grouping to